danielgaskell/scc/doc/special.md

 ## Building SCC

 The current primary build target for SCC is Windows.
-Install MinGW, ensure that its `bin` folder is in the system path, and then run the `make.bat` batch files found throughout the SCC source tree to compile the relevant parts of the codebase.
+Install MinGW and Python 3, ensure that their `bin` folders are in the system path, and then run the `make.bat` batch files found throughout the SCC source tree to compile the relevant parts of the codebase.
 (This really ought to transition to proper Makefiles, but whatever.)

 ## SCC vs. SDCC